2001 Japanese Grand Prix: Practice

 The weather remained sunny for the afternoon's second session.
 On a light fuel load, Alesi set the day's fastest lap time of 1:35.454, 0.523 seconds faster than the second-placed Montoya.
-De La Rosa, Häkkinen, Frentzen, Jaguar's Eddie Irvine, Coulthard, Michael Schumacher, Ralf Schumacher and Barrichello followed in the top ten.
+De la Rosa, Häkkinen, Frentzen, Jaguar's Eddie Irvine, Coulthard, Michael Schumacher, Ralf Schumacher and Barrichello followed in the top ten.
 Halfway through the session, Heidfeld was on his first quick lap on a new set of soft Bridgestone tyres when he lost control of his vehicle's front into the final right-hand corner in the S-Curve section and spun backwards into the inside tyre barrier at 150 mph.
-His car stopped in the circuit's centre, and he suffered a minor headache and debris was littered across the track.
+He stopped in the circuit's centre, suffering a minor headache and debris was littered across the track.
 Heidfeld was transported to the medical centre, and practice was stopped for ten minutes.
 Late in the session, Coulthard spun into the turn two gravel trap; his right-front brake assembly caught fire in the pit lane when a stretch of trap tape that had not been entirely ripped from a duct became entangled in the brake cooling duct and was ignited by the brake's heat.